ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 * Author: IETF GNAP Working Group, txauth@ietf.org
 * Change Controller: IETF
 * Provisional registration?
 No

-##  Structured Syntax Suffix Registration

-This section requests registration of the "+jws" and "+jwsd" structured syntax suffixes in the "Structured Syntax Suffix" registry {{IANA.StructuredSuffix}} in the manner described in {{RFC6838}}, which can be used to indicate that the media type is encoded as a compact form JWS with either attached or detached payload content.

-To indicate the content is a compact form JWS as defined by {{RFC7515}} with attached payload:

-* Name: JWS
-* +suffix: +jws
-* References: {{&SELF}}
-* Encoding considerations: binary; JWS values are a series of base64url-encoded values (some of which may be the empty string) separated by period ('.') characters.
-* Interoperability considerations: n/a
-* Fragment identifier considerations: n/a
-* Security considerations: See {{security}} of {{&SELF}}
-* Author: IETF GNAP Working Group, txauth@ietf.org
-* Author/Change controller: IETF

-To indicate the content is a compact form JWS as defined by {{RFC7515}} with detached payload:

-* Name: Detached JWS
-* +suffix: +jwsd
-* References: {{&SELF}}
-* Encoding considerations: binary; JWS values are a series of base64url-encoded values (some of which may be the empty string) separated by period ('.') characters.
-* Interoperability considerations: n/a
-* Fragment identifier considerations: n/a
-* Security considerations: See {{security}} of {{&SELF}}
-* Author: IETF GNAP Working Group, txauth@ietf.org
-* Author/Change controller: IETF

 ## GNAP Grant Request Parameters {#IANA-grant-request}